yosef1sh/Diagnostics-Dashboard/README.md

 - Data is stored in JSON files under `server/app/data/`.
 - You can customize the API endpoints in `server/app/routers/routers.py`.
 - The frontend uses TailwindCSS for styling and Recharts for data visualization.
+- The diagnostics table features infinite scroll functionality for improved performance with large datasets.

 ---